-As part of its mandate to ensure fair pricing in the market place, the Consumer Affairs Division (CAD) has been collecting live poultry prices from a sample of poultry depots throughout Trinidad.
-The prices listed below reflect prices collected on February 29th, 2020.
+As part of its mandate to ensure fair pricing in the marketplace, the Consumer Affairs Division has been collecting live poultry prices from a sample of poultry depots throughout Trinidad.
+The prices listed below reflect prices collected February 26th – 28th, 2021.

 ||Average price per lb $